Accelerating a restarted Krylov method for matrix functions with randomization: Related Works

 with $\mat{Y}_m = \mat{W}_m^\dagger \mat{A} \mat{W}_m = \mat{R}_m + r_{m + 1, m} \, \vec{y} \, \vec{e}^T_m$ and $\eta = \norm{\vec{b}}$ for the incomplete orthogonalization or $\eta = \norm{\mat{S} \vec{b}}$ for the randomized Arnoldi (Algorithm \ref{code:rand_arnoldi}).

-Technically, the expression (\ref{eq:ckn_matfunc}) is more accurate than (\ref{eq:rand_arnoldi_approx}) since in general $\mat{W}_m^\dagger \mat{A} \mat{W}_m \neq \mat{R}_m$.
-However, the upper Hessenberg matrices $\mat{Y}_m$ and $\mat{R}_m$ only differ in the last column, such that this difference only has a minor effect on the first column of $f(\mat{W}_m^\dagger \mat{A} \mat{W}_m)$.
-Indeed, the approximations (\ref{eq:ckn_matfunc}) and (\ref{eq:rand_arnoldi_approx}) are numerically indistinguishable according to the results in Section \ref{sec:numerical}.
-A similar approach was proposed in \cite[Section 3.2]{cortinovis_speeding_2024}, but for the incomplete orthogonalization case.
+Technically, the expression (\ref{eq:rand_arnoldi_approx}) is a simplification of (\ref{eq:ckn_matfunc}) since generally $\mat{W}_m^\dagger \mat{A} \mat{W}_m \neq \mat{R}_m$.
+However, in practice, the upper Hessenberg matrices $\mat{Y}_m$ and $\mat{R}_m$ only differ in the last column, such that its influence on the first column of $f(\mat{W}_m^\dagger \mat{A} \mat{W}_m)$ may be quite small.
+A similar approximation was proposed in \cite[Section 3.2]{cortinovis_speeding_2024}, but for the incomplete orthogonalization case.
+Likewise, restarted methods often use a similar approximation with an non-orthonormal basis $\mat{W}_m$; see \cite{eiermann_restarted_2006} for more details.

 Since both \cite[Algorithm 3.2]{cortinovis_speeding_2024} and \cite{guttel_randomized_2023} use the incomplete Arnoldi process for generating the basis $\mat{W}_m$, it is important to discuss their numerical stability.
 As basis $\mat{W}_m$ grows, its columns gradually become linear dependent, causing the conditioning of the basis to rapidly deteriorate.
 In the worst case, this leads to a ``serious breakdown'' \cite{wilkinson_calculation_1958}.
 The magnitude of entries in $\mat{X}_m$ and $\mat{Y}_m$ also are quite large for a badly conditioned $\mat{W}_m$, which may lead to large numerical errors or even overflows during the computation of $f$.